jonas-pueschel/RCG_DFTK/README.md

-The parallel Riemannian conjugate gradient method is a method to calculate ground states of the Kohn-Sham minimization problem.
-Implemented using DFTK.jl.
+The Riemannian conjugate gradient method is a method to calculate ground states of the Kohn-Sham minimization problem, Implemented using DFTK.jl.

 # Getting started